This post may contain affiliate links. Read my full disclosure policy.

 - Leafy green salads or any of these 40 Must-Try Vegan Salads

-- Veggies side dishes like this Roasted Asparagus
+- Veggie side dishes like this Roasted Asparagus

-- Fruit Salads like this TURMERIC FRUIT SALAD WITH TOASTED COCONUT or Citrus Salad
+- Fruit Salads like this Summer Fruit Salad or Citrus Salad

-Leftovers are good reheated or eaten cold.
-Saves well in the fridge for up to 3 days.
+Leftovers will keep well in the refrigerator fridge for up to 3 days.
+Reheat in the oven or toaster oven, or serve chilled.

 Enjoy!